YBRAIN/react-native-ble-quick-sdk/example_apps/HelloBLE/Readme.txt

 Auto Preparation Approach
 ------------------------------
-1. Copy  react-native-ble-quick-sdk to mac
+1. Copy the react-native-ble-quick-sdk folder to mac
 2. Change directory to react-native-ble-quick-sdk
 3. Open terminal and Run ./prepareExample script in react-native-ble-quick-sdk folder
 4. Go to HelloBLE\ios\ and open Xcode project and select team or code sign profile.